 Although there may not always be obvious signs a root canal is needed, the following are some symptoms that may lead you to the dentist:

 - Toothache pain upon chewing or application of pressure

 - Prolonged sensitivity to heat or cold temperatures

 - Discoloration of the tooth

 - Swelling and tenderness in the neighboring gums

 - A recurring pimple on the gums

-If you are experiencing symptoms mentioned above, please contact our office so that we can examine your tooth and take the necessary actions before the condition worsens.
-If you have any other questions or would like to schedule a consultation, please contact our St Louis dentist office today.
+If you are experiencing symptoms mentioned above, please contact City Smiles at (314) 375-5353 (Downtown St. Louis) or (314) 678-7876 (Clayton) so that we can examine your tooth and take the necessary actions before the condition worsens.